NixOS/nix/doc/manual/src/command-ref/opt-common.md

   - `-I` *path*
     Add a path to the Nix expression search path.
 This option may be given multiple times.
-See the NIX\_PATH\</literal\> environment variable for information on the semantics of the Nix search path.
+See the `NIX_PATH` environment variable for information on the semantics of the Nix search path.
 Paths added through `-I` take precedence over `NIX_PATH`.

   - `--option` *name* *value*
     Set the Nix configuration option *name* to *value*.
 This overrides